Agilatech/versalink-mock-device/README.md

 ### Usage
-This device driver is designed to be consumed by the Agilatech VersaLink IOT system.
+This device driver is designed to be consumed by the Agilatech® VersaLink IIoT system.
 As such, it is not really applicable or useful in other environments.

 To use it in VersaLink, insert its object definition as an element in the devices array in the _devlist.json_ file.
 ```